Folio III Field Notes

 \[ \frac{\partial L}{\partial W_2} = \frac{\partial L}{\partial z_2} \cdot \frac{\partial z_2}{\partial W_2} = \frac{\partial L}{\partial z_2} \cdot a_1^T \]

-Where \( a_1^T \) is the transpose of the activation of the hidden layer.
+where \( a_1^T \) is the transpose of the hidden-layer activation.
+So:

 Similarly:

-For ReLU, the gradient is 1 for positive values and 0 for negative values:
+For ReLU, the gradient is 1 for positive values and 0 otherwise:

 Step 6: Update Weights and Biases